 *Some links in this post lead to shops and websites (like Amazon) where I am an affiliate.
 Click HERE for my complete disclosure statement.

 I read the directions and figured even if it didn’t work I would only be out about $5 so what did I have to lose?
 When I finally got around to using it, I was amazed at how well it covered.
 My grout really did look like new.

 So that was two years ago.
 The grout looked great for a long time…much longer than I expected.
-Before my Gridley & Graves photo shoot I decided to restore the grout again.
-This time I purchased a large bottle of Tile Guard and put it on very thick.
+Two years is a long time and it really did need a refresher.
+This time around I purchased a large bottle of Tile Guard and put it on very thick.
 To see how I applied it, check out my post from two years ago.
 I used the exact same method this time and was so happy with the results.

 I am so not a grout expert.
 On my last post, some people judged just a little and said I was covering up the dirt.
 Honestly, I probably was.
 I cleaned the grout as best I could before I applied the Tile Guard both times.
 I have older counters and I just wanted them to look better…and they really do.

 This is real life DIY.
 I found a solution that I could DO MYSELF and that wouldn’t break the bank.
 I’m not saying it will work for everyone in every situation.
 I am saying it worked for me and I highly recommend it.

 I’ve wanted to do this post for a long time so I’m glad I finally made it happen.
 Check that one off the list!
 Thanks for stopping by…see you soon.

 Update 9/23/2017: Much to my dismay, I still have these tile countertops.
 I thought I would be rid of them by now but that hasn’t happened.
 Before we hosted our Gender Neutral Baby Shower a few months ago, my dad and I once again restored my grout with Tile Guard.
 And once again…it worked like a charm.